MichaelHodds/LineByLine/README.md

  * `npm test` - Run development tests
  * `npm run coverage` - Generate test coverage report in `./coverage` folder
  * `npm run lint` - Run JSHint over codebase

+---
+## TODO
+---
+ * SlowWriter - Same concept, but for writing files
+ * Investigate using streams instead of bufers
+ * Allow users to set a "bufferLimit", where SlowReader will abandon buffering a huge "line"
+ * Expose options for trimming whitespace, and skipping empty "lines"